kevin-kariuki/core/docs/providers/digitalocean.md

 The `apiToken` is used to interact with the regular API, while `spacesKey` and `spacesSecret` are used to interact with the object storage called "spaces".

+## Creating credentials

+In order to create an API token log on to the [DigitalOcean dashboard](https://cloud.digitalocean.com/) and go to the [API section](https://cloud.digitalocean.com/account/api/tokens).
+Here you can create both an API token and a spaces key and secret.

 ## Rules

 The DO provider currently supports the following rules: